supertigim/droneController/README.md

 You can get most of information related to this in [the site](http://tech.tigiminsight.com/2016/06/12/how-to-use-dronekit.html) even if those are written in Korean, because google translator can help you. :)

+## Open Source List

+There are many open source used in this project

+- Raspberry Pi3
+- Pixhawk
+- PyQT
+- Dronekit
+- Mavproxy

 ## How to test

 [This video](https://www.youtube.com/watch?v=6sRNNMlCmjM) shows how it works